-This appendix outlines appropriate behaviours and actions to foster inclusivity and respect when interacting with Neurodivergent individuals at conferences and events.
-These examples are designed to guide event staff, speakers, and attendees.
+This appendix outlines approaches that enhance inclusion and foster respect when communicating with Neurodivergent people at conferences and events.
+These examples are designed to guide event staff and speakers.

 General engagement

 DO: Approach respectfully and calmly

 - Maintain a calm demeanour and speak in a neutral, friendly tone. - Allow extra time for responses, avoiding interruptions. - Use clear and direct communication when offering assistance. - "Hi, my name is [Name].
 I'm here to help.
 Do you need anything to make your experience more comfortable?" - Many Autistic people experience high social anxiety, and may not like direct eye contact or prolonged conversation.